-Among the class of 2026, BCHS was the number one preference for high school by North Deanery families with 45% of 8th graders choosing Bishop Chatard.
+Among the class of 2027, BCHS was the number 1 preference for high school by North Deanery families with 40% of North Deanery 8th graders choosing Bishop Chatard.

 I invite you to check us out and discover how you can deepen your faith, push yourself academically, and be involved in all that we have to offer.
 These things and more are what make Bishop Chatard such a special place.
+If you're ready to apply to be a BCHS Trojan, check out our updated admissions process on our website at www.BishopChatard. org/enrollment/apply/.
+There you'll find all you need to know.
+To accommodate our growing enrollment and increased interest in BCHS, we've shifted to an earlier rolling admission timeline.
+The key here is to apply early!

 We'd love to have you join us, and we think you'd make a great addition to the Trojan family.